subhankarshah/apollo-graphql-server/readme.md

 - Dependency Injection using [Inversify](https://www.npmjs.com/package/inversify)
 - Hot Reload with debugger(for VS Code editor) using [nodemon](https://www.npmjs.com/package/nodemon) for fast development
 - A basic structure for writing cron jobs using [node-cron](https://www.npmjs.com/package/cron)
-- A simple directory structure in line with following convention -
+- A simple directory structure in line with following convention:
   - **Controllers**: Contain application logic and passing user input data to service.
   - **Services**: The middleware between controller and repository.
 Gather data from controller, performs validation and business logic, and calling repositories for data manipulation.
   - **Repositories**: Layer for interaction with models and performing DB operations.